 Measuring: I measure the grapes in dry measuring cups first, before dumping them into my blender – I find that the grapes absolutely DON'T measure out the same way once they're in the blender, due to the fact that the blender's measurement marks are geared to measuring liquids.
 (For example – 2½ cups of grapes, once dumped into my blender, actually measures in the blender as 3½ cups – a big difference!)

-Quantities: As I mentioned in the post, popsicle molds with six 3-ounce compartments seem to be the most prevalent, so I wrote this recipe for that amount.
+Quantities: As I mentioned in the post, popsicle molds with six 3-ounce compartments seem to be the most prevalent (although the molds I own, which you see in my photos, are Norpro's highly-rated 10-pop molds).
+So I wrote this recipe for that amount.
 If your mold has four 3-ounce compartments, start with 2 cups of grapes (measured in dry measuring cups).
 Alternately, if your mold has eight 3-ounce compartments, start with 4 cups of grapes.

 Varieties: Any seedless table grape will work for this recipe, but the quality, sweetness and flavor of the grapes you start with will have a big impact on how your grape popsicles taste once frozen.
 Green grapes tend to be a little less sweet, for example.
 Regardless of the variety, always choose good grapes – ones that are fresh and really flavorful.